pyladies/pyladies-elections-website/README.md

-# pyladies.github.io-src
+# PyLadies Elections Website Source

 The PyLadies Election page is a Python 3 pelican powered website.
-This repository includes the pelican theme and code to generate the static files that are served via the pyladies.github.io GitHub page.
+This repository includes the pelican theme and code to generate the static files that are served via the pyladies.github.io/elections GitHub project page.

 ## Organization